mdn/content/files/en-us/web/css/@layer/index.md

 ### Simple example

 In the following example, two CSS rules are created.
-One for the {{htmlelement("p")}} element, which is inside a layer named `type`.
-In addition a rule is created outside of any layer for `.box p`.
+One for the {{htmlelement("p")}} element outside of any layer and one inside a layer named `type` for `.box p`.

-Without layers, the selector `box p` would have the highest specificity and therefore the text `Hello, world!` will display in green.
-With layers, specificity and order outside of layers is ignored.
-As the `type` layer comes after the anonymous layer created to hold non-layer content, the text will be purple.
+Without layers, the selector `.box p` would have the highest specificity and therefore the text `Hello, world!` will display in green.
+As the `type` layer comes before the anonymous layer created to hold non-layer content, the text will be purple.

+Also notice order.
+Even though we declare the non-layered style first, it's still applied _after_ the layer styles.

 #### HTML